tudurom/bsc-thesis/doc/main.typ

 developers to put in additional work to maintain it, and is outside the scope of this thesis.

-== Diverse Double-Compiling

-By using a second, trusted compiler,
-I can detect whether a given compiler is affected by a 'trusting trust' attack.
-I use a technique named 'Diverse Double-Compiling'—or DDC—proved correct by Wheeler @ddc_paper.

-To do this, I use the (presumed to be) attacked compiler binary $A$, the source code $s_A$ of the real compiler—claimed to be legitimate—that $A$ is based upon and the binary of the second, trusted compiler binary
-$T$.
-To apply DDC, I first check that $A$ can regenerate itself.
-That is, when given the unaltered, legitimate compiler source code, $A$ will compromise it and yield an identical copy of itself.
-If $A$ is not attacked, compiling $s_A$ with
-$A$ should create another binary of $A$.
-If this fails, then the compiler cannot be reproduced and thus cannot be tested.
-Next, I use $T$ to compile $s_A$, with $A_T$ as a result.
-Finally, $A_T$ is used to compile its claimed source code $s_A$, yielding $A_A_T$.
-If $A$ and $A_A_T$ are the same, then there is no self-reproducing compiler attack happening.

 == Research Questions and The Scope of This Thesis <rqs_and_scope>

 In this work, I pose the following research questions: